 Cheesesteak at Angelo's Pizzeria

 There’s plenty of debate about where to eat a cheesesteak, but the point is simple: Eat one.
-For better or for worse, there is no more iconic food in this city than the cheesesteak.
-Angelo’s makes a showstopper version, as do a couple dozen other places in town.
-The key factors are a fresh, locally baked roll, flavorful (if moderately greasy) meat, Cheez Whiz (or American), and (optional) sautéed onions.
-Call to order for pickup.
+There is no more iconic food in this city than the cheesesteak — the rest of the world calls it a Philly cheesesteak for good reason.
+In South Philly, Angelo’s version is a showstopper.
+The key factors are a fresh, locally baked roll; flavorful (if moderately greasy) meat; Cheez Whiz (or American); and optional sauteed onions.
+For a bright twist on the formula, try the cheesesteak torta with serranos, chipotle mustard, and fresh pico de gallo at Mexican favorite Café y Chocolate, also in South Philly.

 Square Pizza at Santucci’s (multiple locations)

-The square pie from Santucci’s has been a Philly favorite for many years, starting in the 1950s in Northeast Philly.
+The square pie from Santucci’s has been a local favorite for many years, starting in the 1950s in Northeast Philly.
+It’s currently available at several spots throughout Philly and beyond.
 The pizza is well-charred in cast-iron pans and piled with “upside-down” toppings, meaning the sauce is on top.
-Order online or dine in.

 Water Ice at John's Water Ice